Haldrion/rcos-status-updates/fall_2018/week_07.md

 > Improve security and implement feedback over BLE

-> Prepare for pesentaion on Friday.
+> Prepare for presentaion on Friday.

 > Work on Android App?